ibexa/documentation-user/docs/personalization/content_import.md

 Data import operations are configured at the developer level, based on the arrangements that you make with Ibexa.
-Content item import jobs fetch data from the recommendation client, which tracks events, to the recommendation engine.
+Content item import jobs fetch data from the recommendation client, which tracks events, to the personalization service.
-The recommendation engine then processes the events and calculates the recommendations.
+The personalization service then processes the events and calculates the recommendations.

 ## Content data import

 There are several ways to import data into the personalization service.
-For example, one can load an exported file to the recommendation engine from a specified location.
+For example, one can load an exported file to the personalization service from a specified location.
 This type of import is intended to upload big portions of information, and can be used to perform a weekly update of the whole product catalog.